kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/6_final_steps.md

 All that remains are a few final steps.

 ## Innate Bonuses
-As the result of your Race, Features, and Class, some of your skills and abilities will improve without having to spend XP.
+As the result of your Race, Features, and Class, some of your skills and abilities will improve without having to invest XP.
 These innate bonuses are added at 1st level and again at each level increment noted.

 ### Class Bonuses
 Each Class has an innate bonus for Life Points and [@skill Initiative @].
 These are added each time you gain a level.